 The bank isn't your only source of finance.
-One of the following resources may work better for you and your business:
+One of the following resources may work better for you and your business.

 Crowdfunding is a great option if you've already got strong networks and want to build loyalty before you start.

-Watch this video from Pozible for an overview of what crowdfunding is and how it works.
+Visit Pozible for an overview of what crowdfunding is and how it works.

 A bootstrapped business is characterised by: